Implant Failure And Salvage

 Preserving Your Restored Smile

 Dental implants boast an astonishing success rate; they thrive in more than 95% of cases!
 Still, there are instances where a failed dental implant can occur.
 If you ever suspect that is happening to you, call us right away.
 We will do everything we can to get your oral health back on track and allow you to continue enjoying all the benefits of your replacement teeth.
-Read on below to learn more about why dental implant failure and salvage in Mt.
-Pleasant, WI, how you can recognize the symptoms of a failed dental implant, and possible treatment options.
+Read on below to learn more about why dental implant failure and salvage in Grafton, WI, how you can recognize the symptoms of a failed dental implant, and possible treatment options.

 Why Do Dental Implants Fail?